pasqal-io/qadence/README.md

 ## Installation guide

-Qadence can be installed from PyPI with `pip` as follows:
+Qadence is available on [PyPI](https://pypi.org/project/qadence/) and can be installed using `pip` as follows:

 ```bash
 pip install qadence